 - KISS is the closed-source (think Apple vs Google) offering on the market from Flyduino.
-They remained competitive through 2016 because they were the only ESC offering hardware PWM.
-It will be interesting to see how they compete now that BLHeli_S has hit the market.
+They are the ESC to have if you use the KISS flight controller.

 - SimonK is a previously popular firmware that has fallen out of industry favor.
 We strongly recommend you do not buy a SimonK ESC if you are a beginner.

 - Packaging.
-For the purposes of building a miniquad, the optimal ESC is one that has no wires.
-This is because using connectors adds weight and inefficiency into the system.
-You want to directly solder you power wires and motor wires to your ESC boards.
+For the purposes of building a miniquad, the optimal ESC is one that has no wires or wires only on the power and ground side.
+The optimal way to build a miniquad is to solder the motor wires directly to the ESC outputs.